Royal London One-Day Cup. Somerset v Hampshire. Final. 25th May 2019. Lord’s.

 With every ball it felt like Somerset were building the advantage they had held since the fall of that first wicket taken during that, now it seemed, long ago errand.
 “170 for 7,” announced a wide-eyed smartphone owner.
 Overton was bowling short and fast, constantly testing the batsmen.
 Wood faced.
 Overton, shortish again, obtained lift, Wood pulled, top-edged, the ball fell well-short of the boundary, Bartlett, running in hard from long leg took the catch.
 170 for 7 was a Hampshire score which dared not have been hoped for at the start, and the cheering in the stands at Lord’s must have been heard the length of the St John’s Wood and Wellington Roads.
 “Look at Jamie Overton’s figures,” said the phone owner as he handed it to me.
 8-0-28-3 jumped from the screen.
 That is match-winning bowling in the middle of a 50-over innings.
 As lunch was eaten it became ever harder to hold back that beating heart.

 And then dessert.
 Before 2018 Abell was a serviceable fill-in bowler for a few overs.
 And then he announced himself as something more with four wickets in a spicy half-hour spell in the Championship match at Old Trafford which evened up a match that had been tilting Lancashire’s way.
 He then finished the season with a hat-trick at Trent Bridge.
-Now he evaded Abbott’s driving bat, passed the outside edge and rattled the off stump.
+Now he evaded Abbott’s driving bat, passed the outside edge and rattled the off stump again.
 180 for 8.
 Nine overs still to bowl, the Somerset innings and a wedding still to come.
 An afternoon to savour.

 As if they had heard me, the Hampshire batsmen finally started to get the measure of the Somerset bowling.
 From the Hampshire nadir of 180 for 8 James Fuller and Mason Crane began to place the ball to effect, Fuller in particular.
 Suddenly, runs were coming at seven an over.
 64 in all in an unbroken ninth wicket partnership.
 That hurt.
 Along the way Fuller hit Jamie Overton for two sixes, one either side of the wicket, as Overton conceded 20 runs off his last two overs.
 Even van der Merwe, canniest of white ball bowlers, conceded 13 in one over.
 Perhaps there really was nothing in the pitch to worry about, or perhaps the release of pressure that an apparently lost cause can bring freed the batsmen’s arms.
-Whatever the reason, the match was a little less unevenly balanced than it had been when the Man of Lord’s had pronounced on the pitch.
+Whatever the reason, the match was a little less unevenly balanced than it had been when the Man of Lord’s had told me the pitch was fine.

 Somerset would need 245 to win.
-In the days of Somerset’s great Glory Years cup runs only once was a target greater than that set in a final, and never achieved.
+In the days of Somerset’s great glory years cup runs only once was a target greater than that set in a final, and never achieved.
 In these days, such a target is not to be feared, but under the pressure of so many second-place finishes nerves would need to be controlled.
 The players’ nerves and mine.
 And it was not just Somerset I had to worry about, as if that was not enough.
 As Somerset prepared for the run chase, it was time for the guests to prepare for the ceremony.
 And for the father of the groom to go through the final practices of his reading.
 It was as important to get that right as it was to worry about Somerset getting their run chase right.
 What a time to have to multi-task!

 Focus on the job in hand and the pace at which the task was to be carried out would be crucial for me and for Somerset.
 And we might both be at a crucial point in our respective days at the same time.
 As the players prepared to return to the field I withdrew to prepare.
 The mother of the groom too.
 The mother of the groom is as important as the father at a wedding, especially when she possesses a smartphone.
 And so there we were.
 Me, clutching a large-print, double-spaced version of my reading.
 She, not a cricket person, on sufferance, clutching her phone.

-While the Somerset batsmen were taking the field, I felt a tingle of anticipation as I imagined myself before the gathered throng, took a deep breath and opened my mouth to practice my first line.
+As the Somerset batsmen took the field, I felt a tingle of anticipation as I imagined myself before the gathered throng, took a deep breath and opened my mouth to practice my first line.
 “Four for no wicket after one over,” announced the mother of the groom.
 Her tone was one which suggested she foresaw a long afternoon of scores to come.
 The score was delivered with the sort of exquisite timing that results in a four in a match and a monumental splutter at the start of a reading.
-But at least Somerset were under way.
+But at least Somerset were underway.
 Any score in the first ten overs would do provided it ended in, “for no wicket.”
 By the beginning of the third over my first practice reading was in full flow and Somerset runs were flowing nicely too, “Eleven for no wicket,” said the dragooned scorereader.

 My second attempt at the reading went smoothly enough but ended with the line, “What is the score now?”
 Well, two overs without hearing a score is a long time in a final.
 “27 for 0 after 3.5 overs.”
 The pace of my heart was picking up again.
 “Or 218 more to win.”